 This family favorite for croissant bread pudding is one of the best!
 Top it off with whipped cream and a homemade champagne zabaglione recipe for an unbelievably decadent dessert.

-There was a time I was not allowed to go to my Aunt and Uncles on Christmas Eve without bring this Croissant Bread Pudding with Zabaglione Recipe.
+There was a time I was not allowed to go to my Aunt and Uncles on Christmas Eve without bringing this Croissant Bread Pudding with Zabaglione Recipe.
 It is coveted.
-It is loved by many, and dang it is it delicious!
+It is loved by many, and dang it is delicious!

 The buttery croissants in the homemade vanilla bean custard, to the homemade whipped cream and the rich zabaglione everything, about this recipe is a winner.
 I have to admit, it’s hard to give this away because it’s a bit of a signature but it’s just way too good not to share.

 How to Prepare It

 Here’s a nice quick secret for your regarding the croissants that go into this recipe.
 Ask your local grocery store or bakery if they have any 1- or 2-day old croissants.

 They’re cheaper and a bit more dried out, which is what you need to make for this.
 Cutting croissants is messy.
 They’re flaky they break apart, just not an easy thing to cut up or clean up but man do they make a really good bread pudding.

 Now place those cut-up croissant squares onto a sheet tray and bake them until crispy and lightly brown which only takes about 15 minutes or so.